Feeling sick in the evening often results from digestion issues, stress buildup, blood sugar dips, or dehydration throughout the day.

 The Impact of Dehydration on Evening Wellbeing

-This shortage leads to headaches, fatigue—and crucially—nausea or an upset stomach by late afternoon or evening when fluid deficits accumulate.
+This shortage can lead to headaches, fatigue—and crucially—nausea or an upset stomach by late afternoon or evening when fluid deficits accumulate.

-Signs of mild dehydration include dry mouth, dark urine color, dizziness upon standing—all warning signs that should not be ignored if you want to avoid feeling sick later on.
+Signs of mild dehydration include dry mouth, dark urine color, dizziness upon standing, and unusual tiredness—all warning signs that should not be ignored if you want to avoid feeling sick later on.

 Drinking water consistently throughout the day—not just when thirsty—is key here.
 Herbal teas or infused water count too if plain water feels boring sometimes.